benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-01-26-announcing-pidgin-v2.0.md

 }
 internal struct Result<T>
 {
-    // if Success is true, Result contains the parsed value and Error is null
+    // if Success is true, Value contains the parsed value and Error is null
-    // if Success is false, Result is null and Error contains error info public bool Success { get; }
+    // if Success is false, Value is null and Error contains error info public bool Success { get; }
-    public T Result { get; }
+    public T Value { get; }
     public ParseError Error { get; }
 }
 ```